joejag/talk-mob_programming_and_lego/notes/parts/xp.md

 * Speak at the highest level
 * Trust the mob

+# Size

+* 3 or more.
+Million folk.
+4 devs plus tester etc.
+* Get together for bigger items

 # Safety

 * Putting ourselves out there.
 * Handle conflict.
 Attack idea not person
 * Take a time out.
 Contributing or learning.
 Watch for this.

-# Size

-* 3 or more.
-Million folk.
-4 devs plus tester etc.
-* Get together for bigger items
+* XP has the values of Respect and Courage
+* Folk with Introverts, ADHD, Aspergers (specialized minds).
+  * Important thing is to look out for each other and call out problems early

 # Why

 * Waste in software: context switching, blockers, queues of work
-* Better software: minimal amount of code required.
-One person to keep the quality.
+* Better software: One person to keep the quality.
  * Code style.
 10 devs, 10 idea, all in codebase. test?
-* Getting things done, with high quality using the diversity of your team.
+* Getting things done: min code. high quality using the diversity of your team.

 # How can I get started